dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 Waiting for the eBPF map flag to be identified...

 #completed
-Yay!
-You've found the correct flag 🎉
+Oh yeah — that one was tough!
+But you nailed it and found the correct flag 🎉
 ::

 ::hint-box